How To Discipline Your Child: Top 3 Positive Parenting Techniques

 Lastly, be encouraging when your kids make the right choices – or even show ANY movement in the right direction.
 “I see you worked hard to clean up the playroom all on your own!
 That’s such a big help.
 I really appreciate it.” or “Thank you for sharing the book with your brother.
 How kind!”

 3. Set Limits and Stick to Them

-Kids thrive when they have structure and know their boundaries.
-Don’t go overboard with hundreds of rules, but focus on what’s most important for your family.
+This doesn’t mean you need to go overboard with hundreds of rules, but focus on what’s most important for your family.
 Be clear about the ground rules and what happens when someone breaks the rules – make sure that everyone understands the consequences ahead of time and that the discipline is related to the misbehavior.

 If he refuses to adhere to your technology time limits, he loses his technology privileges for the next day or week (depending on the age).

 But, making her clean the garage because she didn’t do her homework isn’t related and is therefore not an appropriate consequence.